dnp3/opendnp3-guide/mkdoc/docs/api/masters.md

 };
 ```

-The example above prints the summary value for the task, and information about the success for failure of each of the commands you specified in your CommandSet.
-Since we sent 4 individual command values, the handler would print something
+The example above prints the summary value for the task, and information about the success or failure of each of the commands you specified in the CommandSet.
+Since we sent 4 individual command values, the handler would print something the following on a fully successful response:
-like:

 ```sh
 Summary: SUCCESS